RyanDurk/ryandurk.com-project/content/blog/abx-cnn-classification.md

     fnames.extend(abx_path.ls())
 pat = r'/([^/]+)/\d+.png$'
 ```
-Below, np.random.seed(2) is unexplained in the fast.ai lecture.
-It may help ImageDataBunch to produce reproducible learning and training sets.
+Below, np.random.seed(2) ensured reproducible training and validation sets.
 224 is a magic number, of which we're told will be explained in a later lecture.
-It is the length of a square such that 224 = 7 * 2**n. get_transforms() resizes our images to 224x224 squares, in keeping with that magic length. bs is a batchsize, 64 works well enough for our colab GPU.
+It is the length of a square such that 224 = 7 \* 2\*\*n. get_transforms() resizes our images to 224x224 squares, in keeping with that magic length. bs is a batchsize, 64 works well enough for our colab GPU.
 I'm not sure if normalization adds much here considering the images already have consistent, high-contrast features, but we'll do that anyway and evaluate the resulting images.
 ```model.py
 np.random.seed(2)
 data = ImageDataBunch.from_name_re(path, fnames, pat, ds_tfms=get_transforms(), size=224, bs=bs
                                   ).normalize(imagenet_stats)
 data.show_batch(rows=3, figsize=(7,6))
 ```
 Calling show_batch on our ImageDataBunch object gives us the below image.
-We see 9 structures, each correctly classified and entirely contained in the transformaed image.
+We see 9 structures, each correctly classified and entirely contained in the transformed image.
 Far from perfect, these post-transformation images have artifacts making it difficult to see larger structures.
 We also have some extraneous information in these images, like salts and even other large molecules.
 Those could be filtered programmatically, or by using another image source (PubChem stores many mixtures of images).
-But, looking at the pencillin for instance, we can clearly see a &beta;-lactam ring with its requisite 4-member square shape containing an amide group (red oxygen, carbon, blue nitrogen motif).
+But, looking at the penicillin for instance, we can clearly see a &beta;-lactam ring with its requisite 4-member square shape containing an amide group (red oxygen, carbon, blue nitrogen motif).
 So, there's probably enough information in these images for proper classification.
 In all, we could do some data-cleaning and find better images (ideally we'd just create 224x224 square images exactly instead of downloading high-quality ones from PubChem and then shrinking those).
 But we're aiming for proof-of-concept more than, say, creating a production model, so let's continue as is.
 {{< figure src="/lec_1_show_batch.png" alt="data.show_batch" class="center_text" >}}
 ```model.py
 learn = cnn_learner(data, models.resnet34, metrics=error_rate)
 learn.fit_one_cycle(4)
 ```
 We're using ResNet 34.
-Obviosuly we could use 50 or higher, but we'll stick to our goal of proof-of-concept.
+We could use 50, but we'll stick to our goal of proof-of-concept.

 |epoch|	train\_loss|	valid\_loss|	error\_rate|	time|
 |---------|--------|----------|------------|----------|